viv-garot/tf-variables/README.md

-# sample repo - output
+# sample repo - variables

 ## Description
-This is a simple repo for learning Terraform outputs
+This is a simple repo for learning Terraform variables

 ## Pre-requirements